 In order for the Holy Spirit to draw us to Christ, bear witness with our spirits that we are the children of God, and to teach us the truth about Christ, He must be actively communicating to us.
 The Holy Spirit has a living voice.
 If you have received Christ, you have heard the voice of the Lord.

 We mentioned earlier that 1 Corinthians 2 tells us that the Holy Spirit knows the thoughts of God and reveals them to us.
 Paul calls this process of revelation having “the mind of Christ”.
 This is an ongoing spiritual reality.
-This isn’t simply referring to the writing of the scriptures, because Paul tells us all who have the Holy Spirit have access to this precious gift.
+This isn’t simply referring to the scriptures, because Paul tells us all who have the Holy Spirit have access to this precious gift.

-If you have found that you simply cannot hear the voice of the Holy Spirit in your daily life for theological reasons or for reasons of a lack of understanding of the Gospel, I have good news for you; you’re wrong!
+If you have found that you simply cannot hear the voice of the Holy Spirit in your daily life for theological reasons or for a lack of understanding of the Gospel, I have good news for you; you’re wrong!
 If you belong to Christ you are a candidate or hearing His voice.
 You have been given His Spirit and have the mind of Christ.
 It’s time to believe, soften your heart, pay attention to Him, and start to follow His leading in your life.

 May God bless you as you continue to hear and follow the voice of God.